bluesky-social/statusphere-example-app/TUTORIAL.md

 > ### Why create a schema?
 >
 > Schemas help other applications understand the data your app is creating.
-By publishing your schemas, you enable compatibility and reduce the chances of bad data affecting your app.
+By publishing your schemas, you enable compatibility with other apps and reduce the chances of bad data affecting your app.

 Let's create our schema in the `/lexicons` folder of our codebase.
 You can [read more about how to define schemas here](#todo).